Heathrow opens terminal for travellers from 'high-risk countries'

-London's Heathrow airport reopened its Terminal 3 on Tuesday as a special hub for travellers from high-risk countries.
+London's Heathrow Airport is now using Terminal 3 for travellers arriving from high-risk countries.

 Any Heathrow-bound direct flight coming from any of the countries listed on the British government's Red List will land at Terminal 3.

-There are currently 43 red-listed countries — including Brazil India, South Africa and Turkey —but the list is reviewed on a weekly basis.
+There are currently 43 red-list countries, including Brazil, India, South Africa and Turkey.
+The list is reviewed on a weekly basis.

-Only people with British citizenship or residency are allowed to travel from these countries.
-All must take a COVID-19 test before departure and submit to a 10-day quarantine in a managed quarantine hotel upon arrival.
+Only people with British citizenship or residency are allowed to travel to the UK from these countries.
+They must take a COVID-19 test before departure and quarantine for 10 days in a managed quarantine hotel upon arrival.

-A Heathrow spokesperson said that "red list routes will likely be a feature of UK travel for the foreseeable future as countries vaccinate their populations at different rates.
+A Heathrow spokesperson said, "Red list routes will likely be a feature of UK travel for the foreseeable future as countries vaccinate their populations at different rates.
 We’re adapting Heathrow to this longer-term reality by initially opening a dedicated arrivals facility in Terminal 3 from June 1st for red list passengers arriving on direct flights."

 The facility will be moved to Terminal 4 "as soon as operationally possible".